What do you get when you mix a spider with a beetle? A giant Volkswagen Beetle Spider, of course! Like this one in Avoca, Iowa.

 This giant VW beetle spider in Avoca, Iowa is made from a vintage Volkswagen beetle car (VW bug) sitting on top of eight long, thin, spider legs!
 I first visited the Volkswagen spider car on my 2008 Labor Day Mount Rushmore road trip and couldn’t believe my eyes!
 (So it’s a good thing I don’t have twelve eyes, like many spiders do, myself!)

-I loved the Iowa roadside attraction so much I visited it again 11 years later on a western road trip from Chicago to Idaho.
+I loved the Iowa roadside attraction so much I visited the big car with spider legs again 11 years later on a western road trip from Chicago to Idaho.

 I guess this giant VW bug spider sculpture isn’t a roadside attraction to see if you have arachnophobia (the fear of spiders) OR vehophobia (the fear of driving).
 Just please make sure you stay away if you have BOTH!
 Luckily for me, I love to drive (at least, I love to drive on road trips) and I don’t mind a spider or two (does anyone really love spiders?).
 So for most of the rest of us, the VW spider bug is a fun, quick detour when looking for attractions along I-80 in Iowa… it’s only about a mile and a half south.